Zika causes deafness in about 6 percent of cases: study

 The finding is part of an effort to fully characterize the harm caused by the Zika virus during pregnancy.
 The virus is best known for causing the severe birth defect microcephaly, characterized by undersized heads and underdeveloped brains.
 But other studies have shown that Zika can cause other brain abnormalities, vision problems and joint deformities.

-In the latest study, a team led by Dr. Marli Tenório and Dr. Ernesto Marques of the Oswaldo Cruz Foundation in Pernambuco, Brazil, examined records from 70 infants with microcephaly whose mothers had laboratory-confirmed Zika infections during pregnancy.
+In the latest study, Mariana Leal of the Hospital Agamenon Magalhães and colleagues in Brazil examined records from 70 infants with microcephaly whose mothers had laboratory-confirmed Zika infections during pregnancy.

 They found that nearly 6 percent had hearing loss without any other plausible cause.